iwparry/tech201_virtualisation/README.md

   - App 1 needs a specific program that conflicts with the program needed by App 2

 ### Setting up our Environment using Vagrant
-After installing VirtualBox and Vagrant we use the following to make our environment after navigating to the correct directory
+After installing VirtualBox and Vagrant we will start using Vagrant.
+In GitBash, while in the right folder, we enter
 ```
 vagrant init ubuntu/xenial64
 ```
-Follwing which we should get
+`init` simply meaning 'initialise', and `ubuntu/xenial64` being the OS we want our virtual machine to be.
+Follwing which we should get a Vagrantfile, which is a configuration file we have created in our chosen folder, with the following lines of code (initially will come with a lot of comments!).
+Note the file is also written in the language, Ruby.
 ```
 Vagrant.configure("2") do |config|